MBD4: Mutational importance of targets

 G:U and G:T mismatches, upon DNA replication, give rise to C to T transition mutations.
 The mismatched U or T is usually removed by MBD4 before replication, thus avoiding mutation.
 Alternatively, for G:T mismatches, the T may be removed by thymine-DNA glycosylase.
 Mutations in the MBD4 gene (especially expansions/deletions in the polyadenine regions of the MBD4 gene) increase the genomic instability phenotype of a subset of MMR-defective tumors in mice, specifically contributing to elevated G:C to A:T transitions.

 About 1/3 of all intragenic single base pair mutations in human cancers occur in CpG dinucleotides and are the result of C to T or G to A transitions.
 These transitions comprise the most frequent mutations in human cancer.
 For example, nearly 50% of somatic mutations of the tumor suppressor gene p53 in colorectal cancer are G:C to A:T transitions within CpG sites.

 Clinical significance in cancer

 Germline mutations of MBD4

-Germline mutations of MBD4 have been identified in acute myeloid leukemias, uveal melanomas, and glioblastomas.
+Mono- and biallelic germline mutations of MBD4 have been identified in acute myeloid leukemias, uveal melanomas, and glioblastomas. and monoallelic MBD4 germline mutations have been shown to predispose to uveal melanomas.

 These cases presented an inactivation of the second allele of MBD4 in tumor and were associated with a subsequent very high mutation burden at CpG dinucleotides.

+An MBD4 monoallelic deletion was found amon Israeli Christian Arabs.
+This heterozygous mutation increased somatic mutation rate in blood cells among carriers.